 A Little Life by Hanya Yanagihara

-Follow the lives of four friends—Willem, JB, Malcolm, and Jude—as they navigate their post-college years in New York.
+Follow the lives of four friends, Willem, JB, Malcolm, and Jude as they navigate their post-college years in New York.
 Their bonds are tested by success, addiction, and dark secrets, especially Jude’s traumatic past.
-This is one of the saddest books I have ever read.
+A Little Life is one of the saddest books I have ever read.
 The themes of friendship, pain, and resilience were incredibly heartbreaking.

 When four classmates from a small Massachusetts college move to New York to make their way, they’re broke, adrift, and buoyed only by their friendship and ambition.
 There is kind, handsome Willem, an aspiring actor; JB, a quick-witted, sometimes cruel Brooklyn-born painter seeking entry to the art world; Malcolm, a frustrated architect at a prominent firm; and withdrawn, brilliant, enigmatic Jude, who serves as their center of gravity.